-A hard drive expert witness typically has an advanced degree and expertise in electrical engineering, computer science, materials science, and/or hardware engineering.
+Hard drive expert witness candidates typically have advanced degrees and expertise in electrical engineering, computer science, materials science, and/or hardware engineering.
 Cahn Litigation Services is called on by law firm clients to locate expert witnesses that can support matters involving hard drive technology.

 A hard drive expert witness could provide expertise in intellectual property matters such as a patent litigation or a trade secret dispute.
 A computer forensics expert can determine if there is evidence to reveal intellectual property infringement or theft.
 Clients may also seek a hard disk subject matter expert for pre-litigation consulting work.

 In a litigation support scenario, a technical expert can expect courtroom testimony, as well as other expert witness services such as depositions, expert opinion, expert testimony, a prior art search, an expert report, computer forensic analysis, claim charts, and related consulting activities.
 In high profile cases, or litigation involving a significant financial stake, previous expert witness experience is often a requirement.
 A hard drive expert witness must not only have the appropriate substantive expertise but should also possess the ability to explain electronic evidence and technology to lay people, including a judge and jury.

 Whether the project involves digital forensics, an external hard drive, deleted files, hard drive data extraction or a disk image, Cahn Litigation Services has the experience required to turn a search around quickly.
 History has shown that the firm consistently provides experts with the perfect balance of expertise and testimony to support each specific project and its nuances.